Dog travel passport scheme.

-It's not surprising really - it can seem very complicated if you've never done it before - particularly if you'll be travelling from Italy into the UK at some point.
+It's not surprising really - it can seem very complicated if you've never done it before - particularly if you'll be traveling from Italy into the UK at some point.

 The regulations are very tight, and one mistake in the paperwork can mean the difference between free travel and six months' quarantine.